Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 * When inputing index.html code through w3schools validator all code for the index.html seem to fine with no erros
 * When inputing gallery.html code through w3schools validator i had an error for my src elements as i needed to add an alt attribute to them
 * When inputing CSS coding through w3schools validator i had 2 small errors in my coding due to typo errors
+* When inputing signup.html code through w3schools validator i had a few errors involving the for attribute i had attatched in the input element

 ### Fixed bugs:

 * Resolved the alt attribute issue for the gallery.html by adding an alt attribute to each src element
 * Resolved the CSS errors by adjusting the typo erros
+* Resolved the issue by deleting the for attributes inside the input elements

 ## Deployment